Verdict: 5 stars ★★★★★

 It can also work as a plug-in for Photoshop and Lightroom, but it’s in the standalone app’s organisation tools that Alien Skin has made some of its biggest strides, and for some this will make it a very effective alternative to programs like Lightroom and Photoshop, especially those who like the relative simplicity of a folder-based image organising system and who want to enhance single images rather than make multi-layer composites.

 There’s more.
 Exposure X3 also offers ‘collections’.
 These are like the Collections in Lightroom and Albums in other programs.
 Collections are a way of gathering together related images ‘virtually’ without changing their location in the folders on your hard disk.
 This is a great feature to have in a program that’s still essentially a straightforward folder browsing tool – you get many of the advantages of an image cataloguing system but without having to import your images into a catalog.
 The latest Complete Workflow Update automatically creates a new collection for images you import from a memory cards, so that you can find them easily again afterwards.

 Exposure X3 doesn’t offer smart collections yet, where the collections are displayed according to chosen search criteria, but that’s no doubt on Alien Skin’s radar.
 You can arrange collections into a hierarchical filing system, though, rather than storing them as one long linear list.

-And Exposure X3 does now support keywords, which has been a bit of an omission up until now.
-This will make it much easier to search for images within folders, collections and across your whole image library.
+Exposure X3 introduced support for keywords, which had been a bit of an omission up until then.
+This makes it much easier to search for images within folders, collections and across your whole image library.
 You can choose whether or not keywords are embedded when you export image files and, like collections, keywords can be arranged into a hierarchical system.
 The Exposure X3 Complete Workflow Update offers improved keyword support, with the ability to remove keywords from images, add and remove them from ‘keyword sets’ and to import keywords from other programs.

-Exposure X3 also makes it easier to review and cull your images straight after a shoot, using its new side-by-side display modes.
+Exposure X3 also makes it easier to review and cull your images straight after a shoot, using its side-by-side display modes.
 Many image browsers let you compare a selection of similar images side by side so that you can select the best, but Exposure X3’s implementation is typically thorough.
-You’re limited to a maximum of four images at a time, but the Complete Workflow Update takes this up to six.
+Exposure X3 allowed a maximum of four images at a time, but the Complete Workflow Update takes this up to six.
 This is a useful and flexible feature – when you zoom in and pan to check for details, for example, all of the images zoom and move in unison.
 And you can ‘pin’ your favourite image and then choose others from the filmstrip to compare it to.

 The ideal starting point for your experiments is the Presets panel, and Exposure X3 has a clever tool to help you decide which preset works best – you can ‘audition’ up to four different presets at a time.
 This means you can compare effects directly before committing to one or the other, instead of using the old method which was to select an effect, undo it if you didn’t like it and try another – hoping you can remember the first well enough to make a proper comparison.

 These Virtual Copies work in just the same way as your original images and you can apply all the same tools.
-Exposure X3 uses a system of internal adjustment layers to apply effects and local adjustments cumulatively, using layer masks.
-Until now, masks were created using a simple freehand brush tool, but now Exposure X3 gets radial and linear masks too.
-This makes a huge difference.
-You can tone down bright skies, lighten dark foregrounds and create precise vignette and ‘relighting’ effects, as well as applying more hand-crafted dodge and burn adjustments to specific image areas.
+Exposure X3 uses a system of internal adjustment layers to apply effects and local adjustments cumulatively, using layer masks which can be made with simple freehand brush tool or with controllable radial and linear mask tools.
+You can quickly tone down bright skies, lighten dark foregrounds and create precise vignette and ‘relighting’ effects, as well as applying more hand-crafted dodge and burn adjustments to specific image areas.

 Exposure X3 runs pretty well on my modestly-specced MacBook Pro.
 Image browsing is fast and image effects render quickly.
 I did run into split-second lag on some sliders with more complex effects, but nothing too irksome.

-It didn’t take out chromatic aberration in some of my RAW files, unfortunately, so a checkbox or slider to fix that would have been good.
 I am quite picky about RAWs, though, so I’d probably do my RAW conversions elsewhere anyway, but that’s just me.
 Certainly, being able to edit RAW files directly is useful, especially for localised adjustments, because you can recover highlight, shadow or colour information simply not present in JPEGs.
 If you’re keen to extract the maximum possible quality from your RAW files, though, my feeling is that Capture One Pro, DxO Photolab and Lightroom/Adobe Camera Raw offer better dynamic range recovery, sharpness and noise control.

-The localised adjustment tools work very well, especially with the addition of the radial and gradient mask tools.
+The localised adjustment tools do work very well in conjunction with the extra dynamic range and colour information available in RAW files, though.
 Exposure X3 doesn’t have the powerful dynamic range controls of Lightroom or Capture One Pro, but local adjustments are a perfectly good alternative and can encourage you to do the ‘right’ adjustments for each image rather than relying on indiscriminate global adjustments.

 This means that you or someone else can view your images on Dropbox, Google drive or iCloud drive on another machine, running another installation of Exposure X3, and see exactly the same adjustments.